kvietmeier/scripts/README.md

 #### NOTES:

-Recently added scripts for GCP.
+Recently added scripts for GCP and VAST Data Clusters.

 ---